Vaishnavi08Pandey/Student_feedback_system/README.md

 In admin login: You can perform all admin actions such as login to the account,check all the feedbacks and log-out from the account.

 If you entered the student user and password correctly in login page, then it will allow you to give feedback and you can also log-out from the account.
-Student can give feedback only once.
+A Student can give feedback only once.

 Feedback form has radio buttons where you can answer the questions by rating it from 1-5.